LovemoreC/Stands/README.md

 # Stands

 Simple FastAPI service that allows a Property Sales Manager to manage real estate projects and stands.
+It also supports submission workflows for offers, property applications, and account opening requests with basic status tracking and notification storage.

 ## Setup